 \subsection{The Unification of Electricity, Magnetism, and Light}

 Between 1861 and 1873, James Clerk Maxwell accomplished an unprecedented intellectual synthesis.
 This synthesis, however, was part of a longer historical lineage.
 André-Marie Ampère had already formulated in the 1820s the quantitative laws of the forces between electric currents, laying the foundations of electrodynamics.
-From 1831 onward, Michael Faraday discovered the phenomenon of induction and introduced the notion of lines of force, which directly inspired Maxwell.
-He himself acknowledged that his theory was, for the most part, a mathematical translation of Faraday’s ideas.
+From 1831 onward, Michael Faraday discovered electromagnetic induction and introduced the notion of lines of force, which directly inspired Maxwell.
+Maxwell himself acknowledged that his theory was, to a large extent, a mathematical translation and generalization of Faraday’s ideas.

-By formulating a coherent system of differential equations, Maxwell showed that electricity and magnetism are but two aspects of a single physical reality.
-More than that, he revealed that light itself is an electromagnetic wave propagating in vacuum at a speed determined solely by two universal constants, the electric permittivity $\varepsilon_{0}$ and the magnetic permeability $\mu_{0}$.
+By formulating a coherent system of field equations, Maxwell showed that electricity and magnetism are two aspects of a single physical reality.
+More than that, he revealed that light itself is an electromagnetic wave propagating in vacuum at a speed determined by two electromagnetic constants, the electric permittivity $\varepsilon_{0}$ and the magnetic permeability $\mu_{0}$.

-Maxwell thus introduced a new and decisive concept: that of the field.
-The electromagnetic field becomes an autonomous physical entity, capable of transporting energy and momentum through space, independently of the matter that generated it.
-This was a true revolution: physics ceased to be a science of instantaneous action at a distance and became a science of dynamic fields evolving in space and time.
+Maxwell thus introduced a new and decisive concept: that of the electromagnetic field.
+The field became an autonomous physical entity, capable of storing and transporting energy and momentum through space.
+This was a profound revolution.
+Physics could no longer be understood simply as a science of instantaneous action at a distance; it became increasingly a science of fields evolving in space and time.
 For a detailed historical analysis of this development, see \cite{Darrigol2000}.